CMakePP/CMaize/docs/source/apis/cpp_build_recipes.rst

    * CMAKE_TOOLCHAIN_FILE
    * CMAKE_INSTALL_PREFIX

+.. function:: cpp_github_cmake(<name> <url> [TOKEN <token>] [BRANCH <branch>]\
+[CMAKE_ARGS <arg1> [, <arg2> [, ...]]])

+   Wraps the boilerplate for adding a dependency from GitHub.

+   :param name: The name of the dependency.
+This should be the name of the
+       dependency as it would be passed to ``find_package``.

+   :param url: The URL to the GitHub repository.
+It should be of the form
+       `github.com/organization/repo`.
+Optionally you may include the `www.` or the `https://`, but they are not necessary.

+   :param token: This allows you to provide a GitHub token to CPP so that CPP
+       can access a private repo.
+The usual caveats apply to using GitHub tokens.
+Of note: including a hard coded token in a file that is publicly hosted on GitHub will result in GitHub revoking the token.

+   :param branch: The name of the branch to use.
+If one is not provided the
+       master branch is assumed.

+   :param args: A list of CMake arguments to supply to the project when CMake
+       is run.

+   CMake variables used:

+   * CMAKE_BINARY_DIR
+   Used for staging the dependency
+   * CMAKE_TOOLCHAIN_FILE
+   * CMAKE_INSTALL_PREFIX

 .. function:: _cpp_parse_gh_url(<return> <url>)

    I do not expect users to utilize the GitHub URL API, consequentially we need